Dear readers of ADxS.org, please forgive the disruption.

 This change in the memory networks involved is a qualitative change in memory functions.

-Stress causes other qualitative changes, e.g., in visual memory.85
+Stress causes further qualitative changes, e.g. in relation to visual memory.85

-Stress reduces levels of BDNF and other neurotrophic factors.
-These are necessary for the brain’s neuroplasticity, i.e. the formation of new synapses, especially in the hippocampus - called “memory formation” or “learning.
+Stress reduces the levels of BDNF and other neurotrophic factors.
+These are necessary for the neuroplasticity of the brain, i.e. the formation of new synapses, particularly in the hippocampus - known as “memory formation” or “learning”.

-ADHD is characterized by learning problems and correlates with decreased levels of BDNF and other neurotrophic factors.
+ADHD is characterized by learning problems and correlates with reduced levels of BDNF and other neurotrophic factors.
 ADHD medications normalize the levels of neurotrophic factors.

-The PFC is a controller over impulsive and emotionally driven behavior.
+The PFC is a control instance for impulsive and emotionally driven behavior.
 Stress reduces this control of the PFC and thus increases impulsivity.

 Impulsivity is one of the central symptoms of ADHD.87